AAAS FSP ParisParis, France

 ABOUT THIS PROGRAM

-The African and African American Studies Program (AAAS) offers an FSP in Paris, France, entitled Afro/Black Paris: The African Diaspora and the City of Light.
-Centered at Reid Hall, the celebrated 18th century university campus in Paris, this FSP is focused on the historical, cultural, and social significance of African descended people in this region of the African diaspora.
-The Afro/Black Paris FSP is intensive, interdisciplinary, immersive, and comprised of three courses taught in English that examine the topics of (1) slavery and colonialism; (2) African/Black Americans in relation to Afro/Black French people (past and present); and (3) literary texts by French writers of African descent.
-Students enrolled at Dartmouth’s exchange partner schools, including Spelman, Morehouse and schools participating in the Twelve College Exchange are eligible and welcome to apply.
+The African and African American Studies Program (AAAS) offers a foreign study program in Paris, France, entitled Afro/Black Paris: The African Diaspora and the City of Light.
+The Afro/Black Paris FSP is intensive, interdisciplinary, and immersive.
+Courses are taught in English that examine the topics of (1) slavery and colonialism; (2) African/Black Americans in relation to Afro/Black French people (past and present); and (3) literary texts by French writers of African descent.
+Centered at Reid Hall, the celebrated 18th century university campus in Paris, this program is focused on the historical, cultural, and social significance of African descended people in this region of the African diaspora.

 Paris, France is one of the most extraordinary destinations in the world.
 It is also an exceptional site in the African diaspora, a "City of Light" that Ernest Hemingway befittingly describes as "a moveable feast."
 Nowhere has a metropolis in mainland Europe been so historically and socially transformed by a fascinating diversity of people from countries in Africa, the Caribbean, and the Americas.
 Although their presence in France is centuries-old, Paris and France continue to be a contested home for their French descendants and others of African descent where questions of race, racialization, racism, anti-racism and their intersection conjugate with myths, narratives, and representations of these regions as colorblind and race-free.